 Q: My SCAN plan offers non-emergency transportation benefits.
 How do I arrange for a ride?

 A: If you need transportation to routine medical appointments with your SCAN doctor or other healthcare provider—or to pick up a prescription from a pharmacy in the SCAN network—you can schedule a ride by calling our transportation department.
 Please call at least 24 hours in advance for a taxi or passenger vehicle, or at least 48 hours in advance if you need a wheelchair van.
-Ride limits may apply.
-In San Diego or Ventura County, call (844) 714-2218.
-In all other counties, call (866) 779-0560.
+Please note not all SCAN plans have routine transportation benefits and ride limits may apply.

 Q: How do I change doctors?